ampproject/amphtml/CONTRIBUTING.md

 The AMP Project accepts and greatly appreciates code contributions!

-If you are contributing code to the AMP Project consider joining the AMP Project on GitHub by filling out [this form](https://goo.gl/forms/T65peVtfQfEoDWeD3).
-(We will try to add you soon but it's a manual process so it may take a few days.)
+If you are contributing code to the AMP Project consider [joining the AMP Project on GitHub](https://goo.gl/forms/T65peVtfQfEoDWeD3).

 ### Tips for new open source contributors